nikumar1013/takein-app/README.md

 #### 16th Aim to be halfway to the alpha
 - View controllers with segues for every page, no skeleton code,
 - Get at least some decent form of UI for every page
+##### Questions for potential Alpha Goals
+- Do we want to add constraints in currently for all of the UI layout?
+If not thats fine, but I think it shouldn't go later than the beta - Nick
+- How much stylization and colorscheming do we want to do? - Nick